puppeteer/puppeteer/docs/api/puppeteer.page.setviewport.md

 `page.setViewport` will resize the page.
 A lot of websites don't expect phones to change size, so you should set the viewport before navigating to the page.

 In the case of multiple pages in a single browser, each page can have its own viewport size.
-Viewport can be set to null, this will set viewport to its default values.
+Setting the viewport to `null` resets the viewport to its default value.

 #### Signature: